kpatpatt/p8105_final/team_reg_and_proposal.md

 ## Visualizations

--   Box plot of nutritional content by food category (n=?), and restaurant type (n=?) across combined years (2008-2020)
+-   Box plot of nutritional content by food category and restaurant type across combined years (2008-2020)
--   Spaghetti plot of nutritional content by restaurants
+-   Spaghetti plot of nutritional content by restaurant and coded by restaurant type
 -   Bar plots of top 15 NYC restaurant chains
 -   Maps stratified by restaurant type illustrating restaurants with the most/least nutrient-dense menu items according to a national